AkiraBrahe/BTX_ExpansionPack/README.md

 #### General
 * **New Starting Options:** Choose between `Ultralights Only` (featuring 7 unique StarDrive magazine 'Mechs), `Solo` (a nod to Team Venom in _MechWarrior 2: Mercenaries_), and `Vehicles Only` career starts.
 * **Self-Knockdown:** Firing Gauss weapons and artillery generates instability (150% of weapon weight), halved if the 'Mech braced the previous turn (e.g., two-turn artillery strikes).
+* **Gear Rebalance:**
+  * Targeting Computers (TAC) improves the accuracy of all direct-fire weapons, not just ballistic and energy types.
+  * 'Mechs with two C3 Master Computers establish a C3 network with all allied units, not just lancemates.
+* **AI Improvements:** The AI knows how to aim artillery more effectively and how to use the AMS mode on rapid-fire autocannons as well as the new movement-related abilities (Careful Maneuvers and Motive Repair) (**NEW**).

 #### Quality of Life & UI
 * **Missions:**
   * Mission briefings display primary target information.